How to Greet People in Samoan

 The Most Samoan of Greetings

-This greeting confused me when I first heard it, but I soon learned that it’s so common and so very Samoan.
+This greeting confused me when I first heard it but I soon learned that it’s so common and so very Samoan.
+When you show up somewhere it’s perfectly natural for a Samoan to ask ‘Ua ‘e sau?’ which means ‘Have you arrived?’

-But the question is rhetorical, of course.
-It’s just a way for the greeter to acknowledge that you are now in their presence, AND I’ve noticed that if your arrival is unexpected, this question is a beautifully subtle way of asking why you are here.
+Anyone outside our culture might think ‘Uhh can you not see that I am here therefore I have arrived?’ and they might wonder why you would bother with the question.
+But the question is rhetorical of course.
+It’s just a way for the greeter to acknowledge that you are now in their presence AND I’ve noticed that if your arrival is unexpected this question is a beautifully subtle way of asking why you are here.

-Remember that next time a Samoan asks you, “Ua ‘e sau?
+Remember that next time a Samoan asks you ‘Ua ‘e sau?

 Leave a Reply